Oral Cancer Screening

 Aside from receiving an oral cancer screening during your checkup at our office, there are many things you can do to help prevent oral cancer.

-- The best way to prevent oral cancer is to avoid all tobacco products and only drink alcohol in moderation.
+- The best way is to avoid all tobacco products and only drink alcohol in moderation.

 - Maintain a healthy, balanced diet.